open-telemetry/oteps/text/0257-utf8-handling.md

 A number of options are available, all of which are better than doing nothing about this problem.

-This document also proposes to extend the OpenTelemetry API to support byte-slice valued attributes.
-Otherwise, users have no good alterntives to handling this kind of data, which is often how invalid UTF-8 arises.

 ## Internal details

 Text handling is such a key aspect of programming languages that